igraph/python-igraph-ctypes/README.md

 1. Clone the repo.

-2. Install [`poetry`](https://python-poetry.org) if you don't have it yet.
+2. Install [`uv`](https://astral.sh/uv) if you don't have it yet.

-3. Run `poetry install` to prepare a virtualenv with all the required dependencies.
+3. Run `uv sync` to prepare a virtualenv with all the required dependencies.

-4. Run `poetry run pytest` to run the unit tests, or `poetry run python` to run a Python interpreter where you can `import igraph_ctypes`
+4. Run `uv run pytest` to run the unit tests, or `uv run python` to run a Python interpreter where you can `import igraph_ctypes`

 ## Benchmarking

 Benchmarks will be placed in `benchmarks` and they will compare the "old", official Python interface of igraph with this new implementation.
-To run the benchmarks, type `poetry run richbench benchmarks`.
+To run the benchmarks, type `uv run richbench benchmarks`.

 ## Caveats